Cards in the payments ecosystem

 - Expiration date – date when the card expires.

-- Security code (CVV2) – verification number that appears on the back of the card, usually used for “card not present” transactions.
+- Card verification value (CVV2) – verification number that appears on the back of the card, usually used for “card not present” transactions.
 Some card networks refer to this as the card verification code (CVC).

 Some cards, including EMV "chip and PIN" cards, also require a personal identification number (PIN).
 You can also choose to enable the PIN feature, whether it is required or not.
 If a PIN is required or you opt to enable it, you must provide the card holder a method of setting the PIN.
 Available methods include the following: